Nancy Hartling: Early life and education

 Hartling was born in Tatamagouche, Nova Scotia, to a Royal Canadian Navy family.
 She moved frequently with her family across Eastern Canada, attending school in Ottawa.
 Hartling settled in Moncton, New Brunswick.
 She obtained a bachelor's degree from Norwich University, and a master's degree in adult education from St. Francis Xavier University.

 Career

 Hartling founded Support to Single Parents Inc. in 1982, and remained the director until its dissolution in 2016.
 She spent most of her career advocating for women's issues and was a lecturer on family violence issues at the University of New Brunswick.
 She also helped to create St. James Court Inc., an apartment complex for single parents.
 St. James Court received funding in part from the Canada Mortgage and Housing Corporation, and operates as a nonprofit organization.
 She co-chaired a New Brunswick working group on violence against women convened by the provincial government.

 Senate of Canada

 Hartling was appointed to the Senate of Canada upon retirement in 2016, after applying through the Independent Advisory Board for Senate Appointments.
+She retired on February 1, 2025 upon reaching the mandatory retirement age of 75.